daveclinton/mixed-precision-training/README.md

 common MNIST dataset of handwritten digits.
 In this code we go through how to create the network as well as initialize a loss function, optimizer, check accuracy and more.

+To get started
+Make sure Python3 is installed on your machine.
+Set up a PyTorch virtual enviroment and edit your code as below